philpagel/debian-headless/README.md

 you would like to use during installation.

+## Building in a non-Debian environment

+The build process works on Debian machines.
+However, some users want to install a headless debian machien but don't run Debian on their own computer.
+If you run into problems building the image on your OS, you can use the `docker-image` target.
+This will build a minimal Debian container, install the dependencies and run the build process in the docker container, instead of your local OS.
+That way, you can easily run thsi on non-Debian systems like Arch, Fedora etc.
+Please note that the output files of the docker build are owned by root, so you need to clean up wiht `sudo make clean` afterwards.

 ## Remote Installation via ssh

 Insert the USB stick (or CD) in the target system and power it up.
 Wait a few